 Resistance against Eimeria spp. is elevated in hybrid mice compared to pure strains

 Eimeria spp. tissue stage intensity was modelled with a Weibull distribution of errors, along the hybrid index.
-Our most basic model (H0) containing no load differences between Mmd and Mmm pure subspecies and between hots sexes was found to fit our observations significantly better than more complex models including those factors (supplementary table S1).
+Our most basic model (H0) containing no load differences between Mmd and Mmm pure subspecies and between host sexes was found to fit our observations significantly better than more complex models including those factors (supplementary table S1).
 The fit integrating a hybridization effect showed significantly higher likelihood than a model without hybridization effect (G-test; p-value < 0.001).
 Hybrids have significantly lower load of Eimeria spp. tissue stages (a hybridization effect parameter of 0.86) than expected if load was linear along the hybrid index (Fig. 2a, values of parameters of the fitted model given in table 1).

 A reduced abundance (strength of infection in both infected and uninfected hosts) of Eimeria spp. (and of any parasite) could be explained by either ecological and epidemiological factors or by host-intrinsic factors: resistance.
 To test more specifically the resistance of hybrids compared to pure mice, we considered only individuals infected by Eimeria spp. tissue stages (N = 70).
 Again the model containing no differences between Mmd and Mmm taxa and between host sexes was also found to fit significantly better our observations than more complex models (supplementary table S1).
 The fit integrating a hybridization effect showed significantly higher likelihood than the model without it (G-test; p-value = 0.026).
 Infected hybrids have significantly lower load of Eimeria spp. tissue stages than expected if the load was linear along hybrid index, with a hybridization effect parameter alpha of 0.88 (Fig. 2b, values of parameters of the fitted model given in table 1).